-- Students are expected to conduct themselves in a professional manner at all times while they are enrolled as a student in the VTN Program.
-This will include both online behavior in courses, and in-person behavior in clinical rotations. - o If a student has a complaint regarding grades or classroom activity, they should first try to resolve the complaint with the faculty/staff member.
-If this does not end in resolution of the complaint the complaint should be brought to the attention of the Assistant Program Director and/or Program Director. - o If a student has a complaint concerning another student, they should first try to resolve the complaint with the other student.
-If this does not end in resolution, the complaint should be brought to the attention of a faculty/staff member of the program.
-Trying to resolve the complaint by talking to uninvolved classmates will not resolve the complaint. - Students are expected to treat all persons and animals with courtesy, compassion, and respect. - Students are expected to be in proper uniform during their clinical rotations.
+Students are expected to conduct themselves in a professional manner at all times while they are enrolled as a student in the VTN Program.
+This includes both online behavior in courses, and in-person behavior in clinical rotations.

+If a student has a complaint regarding grades or classroom activity, they should first try to resolve the complaint with the faculty member.
+If this does not end in favorable resolution, the complaint should be brought to the attention of the Assistant Program Director and/or Program Director.

+If a student has a complaint concerning another student, they should first try to resolve the complaint with that student directly.
+If this does not end in a favorable resolution, the complaint should be brought to the attention of the faculty member/faculty evaluator for your section of the clinical externship you are experiencing the issue in.

+Students are expected to treat all persons and animals with courtesy, compassion, and respect.

+Students are expected to be in proper uniform during their clinical rotations